Sergoto/Sergoto/README.md

 ### Hi there 👋

+My name is David Lin, my pronouns are he/him.
+I'm a full stack software engineer with a particular interest in front-end development and UX/UI.
+I am an General Assembly fellow that will graduate in July.
+I am currently learning about Django and Python.
+I hope to collaborate with more of my classmates in the future on more passion projects.
+I am always looking for advice and help with further developing my knowledge and skills in the software programming landscape.
+I'm always down to talk or have a good debate about movies, video games and sports.

 <!--
 **Sergoto/Sergoto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.